cloudnativelabs/kube-router/CONTRIBUTING.md

 ## Summary

 This document covers how to contribute to the kube-router project.
-Kube-router uses github PRs to manage contributions (could be anything from documentation, bug fixes, manfiests etc.).
+Kube-router uses github PRs to manage contributions (could be anything from documentation, bug fixes, manifests etc.).

 Please read [users guide](./Documentation/README.md#user-guide) and [developers guide](/Documentation/developing.md) for the functionality and internals of kube-router.